mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 think about the structure of building in terms of, again, JIRA tickets you think about, okay, this is the problem that we are trying to solve.
 How can we do that with maybe without even writing any code at all?
 Because some problems can be solved.
 By, I dunno, an email.
-I have a, this example that I often give, that we had this idea that we wanted to ask our users feedback on a certain feature.
+I have , this example that I often give, that we had this idea that we wanted to ask our users feedback on a certain feature.
 This feature was not used by many people, so we want them to kind of have a survey inside of this page, but then we decided that